justincbagley/blog/content/post/2015-08-23-update-mesquite-plugin-reading-writing-nexml-format.md

 1. Make sure you have the newest version of Mesquite, which is v3.0.4!
 Get it from the [Download and Installation ](http://mesquiteproject.wikispaces.com/Installation)section of the new [Mesquite Project wikispaces](http://mesquiteproject.wikispaces.com) website if you don't have it already.
 Make sure Mesquite is in your Applications folder (on mac), or wherever you want it to be; note the location; and make sure Mesquite downloads into a folder named "Mesquite_Folder."
 2. Download the nexml Mesquite plugin from direct FTP/Dropbox, by clicking here: [nexml_Mesquite_plugin download](https://www.dropbox.com/sh/yp8t4jvb5id879m/S7ERRMkUpw).
 3. The plugin downloads to a single folder, within which you will find two subfolders labeled "mesquite" and "org."
 In turn, each of these subfolders has its own "nexml" folder.
-You need to copy each of these "nexml" folders and paste them into the subfolder with the _same names_ in the "Mesquite_Folder" that contains Mesquite. o Copy and paste the .../mesquite/nexml folder into the folder located at .../Mesquite_Folder/mesquite. o Copy and paste the .../org/nexml folder into the folder located at .../Mesquite_Folder/org.
+You need to copy each of these "nexml" folders and paste them into the subfolder with the _same names_ in the "Mesquite_Folder" that contains Mesquite.
+  - * Copy and paste the .../mesquite/nexml folder into the folder located at .../Mesquite_Folder/mesquite.
+  - * Copy and paste the .../org/nexml folder into the folder located at .../Mesquite_Folder/org.

 OK, now you're done, so give it a try!
 Open Mesquite v3.0.4 and test it.
 See if you can read and write NeXML files.